 When you schedule, begin by taking a look at the “big picture.”

-Know your state homeschooling requirements.
 Most states require a homeschool to operate a minimum number of days per year.
-Home School Legal Defense Association (HSLDA) provides the homeschooling requirements for each state at their site.
+Home School Legal Defense Association (HSLDA) provides the homeschooling requirements for each state.

 - Six-weeks-on/One-week-off.
 In this schedule, there will be ten unscheduled weeks remaining which can be distributed in a variety of ways to accommodate the unplanned, as well as provide breaks at Christmas and during the summer.